Bernstein–Greene–Kruskal modes

 Bernstein–Greene–Kruskal modes (a.k.a.
-BGK modes) are nonlinear electrostatic waves that propagate in an unmagnetized, collisionless plasma.
-They are nonlinear solutions to the Vlasov–Poisson equation in plasma physics, and are named after physicists Ira B. Bernstein, John M. Greene, and Martin D. Kruskal, who solved and published the exact solution for the one-dimensional case in 1957.
+BGK modes) are nonlinear electrostatic waves that propagate in a collisionless plasma.
+They are nonlinear solutions to the Vlasov-Poisson system of equations in plasma physics, and are named after physicists Ira B. Bernstein, John M. Greene, and Martin D. Kruskal, who solved and published the exact solution for the one-dimensional unmagnetized case in 1957.